Student-Advisor agreement

 It is the student’s responsibility to

-Grow intellectually, developing skills and learning approaches necessary for the project; complete research work and produce a dissertation that is their own work, reflecting a capacity for independent scholarship in the discipline;
+1. Grow intellectually, develop skills necessary, complete research work and produce a dissertation that is their own work, reflecting a capacity for independent scholarship in the discipline.

-Learn about all applicable deadline dates and regulations associated with the degree requirement, and inform the Advisor of deadlines and requirements well in advance; Conform to requirements and academic standards of the degree program, including those pertaining to dissertation style, intellectual property, academic misconduct, and any relevant safety and/or workplace regulations;
+4. Conform to requirements of the degree program, including regarding the dissertation style, intellectual property, academic misconduct, and any relevant safety and/or workplace regulations;

-Take advantage of analysis, coding and research input from fellow group members, where applicable; Consider and respond to advice or feedback provide by the Advisor in a timely manner;
+6. Take advantage of analysis, coding and research input from fellow group members, e.g. at group meetings; Consider and respond to advice or feedback provide by the Advisor in a timely manner;

 Advisor’s responsibility